Frimkron/djangogirlsmcr-tutorial/deploy/README.md

 # Setting up our blog on PythonAnywhere

-> **Note** You might have already created a PythonAnywhere account earlier during the install steps – if so, no need to do it again.

-{% include "/deploy/signup_pythonanywhere.md" %}

 ## Pulling our code down on PythonAnywhere

-When you've signed up for PythonAnywhere, you'll be taken to your dashboard or "Consoles" page.
+When you've signed up for PythonAnywhere (https://www.pythonanywhere.com), you'll be taken to your dashboard or "Consoles" page.
 Choose the option to start a "Bash" console – that's the PythonAnywhere version of a console, just like the one on your computer.

 > **Note** PythonAnywhere is based on Linux, so if you're on Windows, the console will look a little different from the one on your computer.